3

 “—no objections!”

-The official in charge’s face said ‘I dunno anything anymore’ as he quickly signed the VUI.
+“Please entrust the catch with the proper department.
+Okay, 96,000 tonnes of sweet mackerel accepted!”
+The duty officer’s face said ‘I dunno anything anymore’ as he quickly signed the VUI.